Uber and Lyft Car AccidentsAuthor: Portner & Shure

-Car accident fault, insurance, and compensation are matter of law.
-However, while Uber and Lyft drivers carry insurance it ONLY applies when a passengers accept the service.
+Car accident fault, insurance, and compensation are a matter of law.
+However, while Uber and Lyft drivers carry insurance it ONLY applies when passengers accept the service.
 This insurance is often considered secondary to the driver’s personal insurance policy.
 It is often the case that full commercial insurance can cost up to ten times the amount as personal insurance, which is too costly for most drivers.

 Many within the insurance industry warn that Uber and Lyft do not provide drivers with adequate insurance.